mportesdev/handpick/README.rst

     Predicate that returns True for non-iterable objects, strings and bytes-like objects.

+handpick.IS_MAPPING
+    Predicate that returns True for dictionaries and other mappings.

 handpick.values_for_key(data, key)
     Pick values associated with a specific key.